Auto Repair Services for Boise and Beyond

-If you’re looking for a local Auto Repair shop that you can trust, consider 27th St. Automotive.
-Since 2008, we’ve been providing our friends and neighbors in Boise with dependable, trustworthy Auto Repair.
-Whether your vehicle needs a minor tune-up to a major overhaul, our trained service technicians are skilled at quickly diagnosing and pinpointing solutions to problems, which can save valuable time and money.
+If you’re looking for a local auto repair shop you can trust, consider 27th Street Automotive.
+Since 1998, we’ve been providing our friends and neighbors throughout Boise with dependable, trustworthy auto repairs.
+Whether your vehicle needs a minor tune-up or a major overhaul, our service technicians are skilled at efficiently diagnosing and pinpointing solutions to problems, which can save you valuable time and money.

 A True Alternative to the Dealer

-Looking for an affordable alternative to the high Auto Repair service pricing at the local dealership?
-27th St. Automotive can help.
-Supported by a team of ASE certified mechanics who receive ongoing training in automotive technology and auto repair services, we’re proud to be able to offer you dealership quality knowledge and experience without dealership pricing!
+Looking for an affordable alternative to the high prices at the local dealership?
+27th Street Automotive can help.
+Supported by a team of ASE-Certified technicians who receive ongoing training in automotive technology and auto repair services, we’re able to offer you dealership-quality knowledge and experience, without dealership pricing!

-Our team of technicians strives to stay up to date on the latest automotive technology, and has professional, hands-on experience working with both various vehicle types.
-We strive to use the most current diagnostic equipment available including original factory equipment, which means that we can often more quickly uncover the problem and begin working on the solution.
-Combining cutting-edge technology with real-world experience, it is our mission to be able to get your car back on the road in less time than it takes other shops to simply figure out what’s wrong!
+Our technicians stay current on the latest automotive technology, utilizing professional, hands-on experience working with many vehicle types.
+We use the most current diagnostic equipment available, including original factory equipment, allowing us to more quickly uncover the problem and begin working on the solution.
+Combining cutting-edge technology with real-world experience, it is our mission to get you moving in less time than it takes other shops just to figure out what’s wrong!

-We invite you to take a look around our website and learn a bit more about us and what we do.
-Read some of the testimonials from some of our many happy customers, or find out more information on some of our specialties.
+We invite you to take a look around our website and learn more about what we do.
+Read the testimonials from our many happy customers, or find out more information on our specialties.
 Call or email us to inquire about how we can help with your specific automobile concern.
-And if you’re in the Boise area, feel free to stop by the shop and say hello, even if you aren’t any currently in need of Auto Repair or maintenance services.
-We’d be delighted to introduce ourselves, show you around the facility and answer any questions you may have about our business and our services.
+And if you’re in the Boise area, feel free to stop by the shop and say hello, even if you aren’t currently in need of auto repair or maintenance services.
+We’d love to introduce ourselves, show you our facility and answer any questions about our business.

 Article from the Idaho Statesman | June 10, 2008